DJagrati/PlantVillage-Dataset/README.md

 * `color` : Original RGB images
 * `grayscale` : grayscaled version of the raw images
 * `segmented` : RGB images with just the leaf segmented and color corrected.

-TO-DO : Add Usage Documentation.
-In case of any confusion while trying to use this code now, please shoot an email to `sharada.mohanty@epfl.ch`